luciancahil/iCypressParallel/README.md

 | MAP            | Optional.
 Pass the name of the file that controls how eset data is mapped to nodes to this.
 See "Custom Mapping" below for details.    |
 | HYPERPARAM     | Optional.
 The file that controls the hyperpameters of this the neural network created.
 See "Custom Mapping" below for that.    |
 | SAVE           | Optional.
 Pass either "True" or "False" to this parameter.
 If "True" is passed, the program will save the model after is done training.
 See "Saving" below for details    |
+| NUM_GENES      | Optional.
+The number of genes we randomly select to use, in order to prevent memory errors.
+Pass either a positive integer or 0.
+If 0 is passed, all genes will be used.
+If a positive number is passed, any tissue with more than that number of genes will have a random sample of genes included.

 If you wish to pass a parameter to either SAVE or HYPERPARAM but wish to just use the default value for all optional parameters before it, pass "NULL" into the parameters as a placeholder.
 For example, to save the model, but use default map and hyperparameters, use the following command: